incubyte/incubyte.github.io/content/blog/earning-confidence-through-craft.md

 - A centralized component library called **Verdant v3**, built on Chakra UI v3
 - **Improved scaffolding** for routing, templating, and SPA behavior
 - Enhanced **accessibility conformance** built into component structure
-- A new **IA structure** for Spring, with better content categorization and labelling
+- A new **information architecture**, with better content categorization and labelling
 - Development of **component libraries** with the long-term goal of ecosystem-wide consistency

-The team has maintained **zero interference with ongoing roadmap work**, operating in a parallel environment and ensuring compatibility with legacy systems through careful sync mechanisms.
+Being intentional about business continuity and feature delivery, the team has maintained **zero interference with ongoing roadmap work**, operating in a parallel environment and ensuring compatibility with legacy systems through careful sync mechanisms.

 ### **Results & Impact**